garybgenett/garybgenett.net/projects/gary-os/index.md

 This was submitted upstream, but was not usable in [v4.0] because of a mis-match in the filesystem and Ego versions.
-Thus, the [ego\_commit\_hack.patch] is in the GaryOS "\_overlay" directory, but is not yet in production use.
+Thus, the [ego\_commit\_hack.patch] is in the GaryOS "[gentoo/overlay]" directory, but is not yet in production use.
 This will hopefully change in [v5.0], with the updated Portage commit.

 **Suckless DWM**

 Tangentially related to GaryOS are the [DWM multimon patches] that the author created to make multiple monitors easier to use in the DWM window manager.
-The [Suckless] team accepts these patches on their website, but due to their minimalist philosophy, contributions of this type are not committed into the main repository, leaving users to use whatever set of patches suits them.
+The [Suckless] team accepts these patches on their website, but due to their minimalist philosophy contributions of this type are not committed into the main repository, leaving users to use whatever set of patches suits them.

 GaryOS does use DWM as the window manager for the [Graphical Interface], and